 - If 50% of Clark’s faculty and staff implemented our recommended settings on their desktop computers, we could save almost $12,000 a year!
 That’s before you consider the savings with laptops and all of our students’ computers.

-For ITS managed Windows computers, we will be utilizing the Power Options control panel.
-Within the Power Options control panel, we will be using a combination of power saving plans to provide substantial energy savings with minimal effect on your computing experience.
+For ITS-managed Windows computers, we will be utilizing the Power Options control panel.
+Within the Power Options control panel, we use a combination of power saving plans to provide substantial energy savings with minimal effect on your computing experience.
 You will be free to customize your primary desktop, laptop, and departmental computer lab’s power plans however you like for presentations or other special occasions.

 - When the Clark Recommended power plan is selected your computer will: